RobBa/dfasat/README.md

 ### What is this repository for? ###

-You can issue pull requests for bug fixes and improvements.
-Most work will happen in the development branch while master contains a more stable version.
+This repository contains the latest release version of flexfringe.

 ### How do I get set up? ###

-flexfringe has one required dependency: libpopt for argument parsing.
-Some heuristic functions bring their own dependencies.
-We provide an implementation of a likelihood-based merge function for probabilistic DFAs.
-It needs the GNU scientific library (development) package (e.g. the libgsl-dev package in Ubuntu).
+flexfringe compiles without external dependencies.
+It currently supports build chains using make and cmake.

-If you want to use the reduction to SAT and automatically invoke the SAT solver, you need to provide the path to the solver binary. flexfringe has been tested with lingeling (which you can get from http://fmv.jku.at/lingeling/ and run its build.sh).
+For expert users: In case you want to use the reduction to SAT and automatically invoke the SAT solver, you need to provide the path to the solver binary. flexfringe has been tested with lingeling (which you can get from http://fmv.jku.at/lingeling/ and run its build.sh).
 **PLEASE NOTE:** SAT solving only works for learning plain DFAs.
 The current implementation is not verified to be correct.
 Use an older commit if you rely on SAT-solving.

 You can build and compile the flexfringe project by running

 $ make clean all

 in the main directory to build the executable named *flexfringe*.
+There is also a CMakelists.txt for building with cmake.
+We tested the toolchains on Linux (Ubuntu 16+), MacOS (10.14), and Windows 10.
+For the latter, be built using CMake shipped with CLion.

 ### How do I run it? ###

 Run ./flexfringe --help to get help.

-The start.sh script together with some .ini files provides a shortcut to storing
+We provide several .ini files as a shortcut to storing commonly used settings.

 Example:

-`$ ./start.sh ini/batch-overlap.ini data/staminadata/1_training.txt.dat`
+`$ ./flexfringe --ini ini/batch-overlap.ini data/staminadata/1_training.txt.dat`

-See the .ini files for documentation of parameter flags.
+See the .ini files for more information, and the --help flag for a short description of the options.

 #### Input files ####